joseyskindaweird/joseyskindaweird/README.md

 # Hello there
-## i'm that gay computer guy, but you can call me Strange. (or strangette)
+## i'm a transfem arch user, but you can call me Strange.
-i make shell and powershell scripts for convenience so you don't gotta do it yourself
+i make shell scripts for convenience so you don't gotta do commands yourself
-use any pronouns for me i dont really care

 ## you can reach me on social media using these ones beloww